 I am an evolutionary biologist working at the intersection of evolution, ecology, genomics, and entomology.
 My research interests broadly include: adaptation, genetics of invasions, genomics of host-shifts, speciation and chemical ecology.

-I am currently an NSF postdoctoral research fellow working in Catherine Linnen's lab at the University of Kentucky - the pine sawfly lab!
-I am using pine sawflies as a study system, and my current research program is focused in particular on Diprion similis - the introduced white pine sawfly.
+Previously I was an NSF postdoctoral research fellow working in Catherine Linnen's lab at the University of Kentucky - the pine sawfly lab!
+I am using pine sawflies as a study system, and my research program focused on Diprion similis - the introduced white pine sawfly.
 Head on over to RESEARCH for more info!

 Previously, I received my PhD in 2020 from Indiana University where I worked on adaptation, speciation and chemical signaling in diverse Drosophila species.

 Use the top bar (or for mobile, the 3 lines) to navigate through to my research, publications, CV + contact info.